 8. Restrictions.
-The Participant will not send, post, transmit or
+The Participant will not send, post,

-(including any material or sites) that: (a) generates or facilitates
+anything (including any material or sites) that: (a) generates or facilitates

-unsolicited bulk commercial emails; (b) violates or encourages the violation of any Google web page; (y) cause any hyperlink to a web
+unsolicited bulk commercial emails; (b) violates or encourages the violation

+complete display of any Google web page; (y) cause any hyperlink to a web

 page on the Google website to create a new browser window; or (z) otherwise

 display Google web pages or Brand Features in a distorted fashion.